TheRedEagle/Anonymous/README.md

-# RANLP2021-Anonymous submission
+# RANLP2021-Kevin Blin & Andrei Kucharavy
-Submission repository to the RANLP 2021 conference
+Submission #70 repository to the RANLP 2021 conference

 ## Build and run the project
 ### Build